-Use of conceptual understanding to organise the response might in this case involve similarity and difference and change, e.g. distinguishing by geographical regions, or by time (first contacts and later trade) or by activity.
+Use of conceptual understanding to organise the response might in this case involve distinguishing by geographical diversity e.g. plains and mountains, or by significance of threat.

-Answers may show understanding of second order concepts such as causation and consequence (e.g. why Vikings and Arabs met or reasons for actions), similarity and difference within situations (e.g. between the two groups).
+Answers may show understanding of second order concepts such as causation and consequence (e.g. why geography caused difficulties), or similarity and difference within situations (e.g. how men / women / children faced different problems, or how some had relatively easy passages compared with others).